National paragliding guide

 When one flight is not the whole plan

 Stay and fly For trips that start leaning toward learning, practice, community, or several flying days rather than one holiday flight.
-Later planning Use after the first Montenegro fit question is clear.
+Later planning Use this when the plan starts becoming several days, learning, or community.